 Head for Churros Nearby

-If you’re in Barcelona with teens, you definitely have to sample some churros with hot chocolate sauce.
-In fact, this will should probably feature pretty near the top of your list when considering Barcelona for teens!
 Right around the corner from La Sagrada Familia is Xurreria Sagrada Familia.
 It offers both eat-in and take away and you can choose from ready-made jumbo churros with a range of toppings and fillings and freshly cooked traditional churros with hot chocolate sauce.
 Yum!

 Barcelona in 24 Hours – Evening:

-If you have the evening free to enjoy Barcelona, it’s definitely worth staying to enjoy the city at night.
+If you have the evening free to enjoy Barcelona, it’s worth staying to enjoy the city at night.
 Here’s what I’d recommend for the perfect evening in Barcelona:

 Try Tapas or Paella for Dinner – or Book a Paella Cookery Class

-You can’t go to Barcelona and not order some tapas or a paella.
-La Boqueria market (see above) is a great place to head for tapas.
 The Spanish eat dinner late (usually after 8 pm) and as most tapas bars won’t accept reservations, you may find a table more easily if you go slightly earlier in the evening.
 The El Born District and the Gothic Quarter are also good places to find good tapas bars.
 For authentic paella and traditional Catalan cuisine, try 7 Portes restaurant.
 It’s popular so book ahead to secure your table

 If you’re keen on a more interactive and hands-on experience, you could book a Spanish cookery class.
 Paella and tapas cookery classes are the most popular and are sure to be a hit if you’re thinking about things to do in Barcelona for teenagers.
-Take a look at available classes here.
+Take a look at available classes HERE.

 Visit the Magic Fountain Show in Montjuic:

-Wrap up your day by visiting the Magic Fountain of Montjuïc.
+Wrap up your day by visiting the Magic Fountain of Montjuïc – one of the lovliest Barcelona attractions for kids.
 The fountain hosts a spectacular light and music show in the evening.
 It’s been going for almost 100 years now, which is pretty impressive!
-Check the schedule in advance though, as in 2023 it was closed due to the drought protocol in Barcelona.
-Head here for updates.
-To get there on the Metro, jump onto the Green Line (L3) or the Red Line (L1) and get off at Placa Espana.

 Go for a Drink at Bosc De Les Fades

 I’d been to this brilliant bar/ restaurant several times before and it’s so much fun.
 It’s on La Rambla, not far from the Port, so if you’re heading back that way in the evening it makes a great place to stop.
-Bosc De Les Fades (meaning the forest of the fairies) is exactly that: an enchanting fairytale and woodland themed cafe which everyone from tweens to adults will love.
-It’s next to the Wax Museum, so great to combine with a visit there.
-In fact, the exit from the wax museum will take you straight to Bosc De Les Fades.

 Where to Stay in Barcelona

-If you have only 24 hours in Barcelona and you’re thinking about staying for one night, then I’d recommend booking somewhere central.
-There are lots of hotel options along La Rambla, in different price ranges and this is a great area to base yourself.
-In the mid-range, there’s Hotel Continental Barcelona.
-At a lower price point, is Hostal Boqueria – which is in a fantastic location.
-You’ll be able to roll straight back there after your evening tapas at La Boqueria Market!
+If you’re visiting Barcelona for a day and you’re thinking about staying for one night, then I’d recommend booking somewhere central.
+There are lots of hotel options along La Rambla, in different price ranges and this is a great area to base yourself during your family trip to Barcelona.